 - evidence of deliverables (e.g. consultancy report(s), delivery receipt(s), photos, etc.);

-- original or copy of receipt(s) certified by the applicant enterprise in relation to the payment for each expenditure item.
-The name of the payer on the receipts(s) must be the same as the name of the applicant enterprise;
+- original or copy of invoice(s) and corresponding receipt(s) certified by the applicant enterprise in relation to the payment for each expenditure item.
+The name of the payer on the invoice(s) and receipts(s) must be the same as the name of the applicant enterprise;

 - if the approved funding exceeds $50,000, an audited statement of expenditure for the project from an independent auditor is required to be submitted to ITC; and

-- if the approved funding is HK$50,000 or below, applicant enterprises are required to submit a final statement of expenditure and declare that the final statement of expenditure is accurate and all spending is made in compliance with the requirements as set out in the funding agreement.
+- if the approved funding is HK$50,000 or below, applicant enterprises are required to prepare and submit a final statement of expenditure and declare that the final statement of expenditure is accurate and all spending is made in compliance with the requirements as set out in the funding agreement.
+Applicant enterprises may refer to the format of the audited statement of expenditure at Annex of the Notes for Auditors (mentioned in paragraph 42 of the Guidance Notes for Applications when preparing the final statement of expenditure.
 ITC reserves the right to conduct detailed checks on the final statement of expenditure.